tokenbase/loancoin-proof-of-concept-example/README.md

 10. [Borrower] Withdraw token
 11. [Borrower] Payback token

-## How to install
+## How to try
-1. clone the repository
-2. npm install
-3. copy src/utils/Settings_example to src/utils/Settings and edit it.
+The process to install entire system is a bit cumbersome. need improvement.
-4. Setup Ethereum private network, deploy smart contracts
+- Setup Ethereum private network, deploy smart contracts.
+- Setup IPFS server.
-5. Setup API server
+- Setup API server.
+- Set contract and oracle addresses with Remix
+- install modles on server and client
+- start server with `npm run server`
+- start client with `npm run start`

 ## Todos and concerns
 1. Generate a pdf file of legal document and store it on IPFS network